toolsforexperiments/labcore/docs/instruments/instrumentmonitoring.md

 ![Overview](img/instrumentmonitoring.png)

+Above is a diagram showcasing the architecture for a dashboard for the monitoring of two separate instruments.
+The architecture consists of two PCs that communicate with the instrument using qCoDeS, which broadcast the data they receive to a central computer where the dashboard is hosted.

 [Docker](#docker)

 Docker is the service used to host Grafana and InfluxDB locally.
-Both services have a server that runs inside of a Docker container on your internet-connected device, and will be accessible through the network the computer is connected to.
+Both of the services have a server that runs inside of a Docker container on your internet-connected device, and will be accessible through the network the computer is connected to.
 Both Influx and Grafana will be accessible with an internet connection to the computer running Docker.

 [Grafana](#grafana)